sakshimohanani/PeacePulse/README.md

 ## Contributing

 We welcome contributions from anyone interested in supporting mental health initiatives.
 Whether you're a developer, designer, writer, or simply passionate about mental wellness, there are many ways to get involved.
-Check out our [Contributing Guidelines](CONTRIBUTING.md) to learn how you can contribute.

 ## Get Started